gagolews/realtest/devel/sphinx/index.rst

     We are all adults here.
 We can't always get what we want.
     Such is life.
-You may say we're dreamers, but we're not the only ones: in an ideal world, things could look different, there could be more or less of this and that.
+You may say we're dreamers, but we're not the only ones: in an ideal world, things could look different, there could be more or less of this or that.
 Sometimes, there might be many equally correct outcomes.
 Other behaviours are good enough for now, but we shall improve them eventually, say, during the 2027 summer holidays.
 Sometimes, what we have is barely acceptable, but we need to live with it: it is